-Quick Answer: A conversational AI chatbot service is a managed SaaS — not a DIY framework — that handles the full stack (model, training, widget, integrations, support) in exchange for a monthly fee.
-For a print-on-demand seller, the right service is the one that can read Printify or Printful production data natively (or through a supported custom action), handle made-to-order refund logic without you writing every rule, and not tank your Lighthouse score on mobile.
-Ten services are worth evaluating in 2026; the list below ranks them by how much operator work they save on a POD store, not by vendor marketing.
+Quick Answer: A conversational AI chatbot service for ecommerce is a managed SaaS — not a DIY framework — where the vendor runs the model, knowledge ingestion, widget, integrations, and uptime in exchange for a monthly fee.
+The 2026 versions are agentic: they don't just answer questions, they take actions — look up an order, generate a discount code, initiate a return — inside the conversation.
+For a print-on-demand seller the right service is the one that can surface Printify or Printful production status (through a custom action), handle made-to-order refund logic correctly, and not tank your Lighthouse score on mobile.
+Ten services are worth evaluating; the list below ranks them by how much operator work they save on a POD store, not by vendor marketing.

 What "service" means vs platform vs solution